2015 Bihar political crisis: Background

 Narendra Modi, then chief minister of Gujarat state, and Nitish Kumar, then chief minister of Bihar state of India had a political rivalry.
 Modi belonged to Bharatiya Janata Party (BJP) which was the largest party of National Democratic Alliance (NDA), then the chief opposition political group in Parliament of India.
 Nitish Kumar belonged to Janata Dal (United) (JD(U)), a smaller member party of NDA.

 Before the 2014 general election, Narendra Modi was declared the prime ministerial candidate of NDA.
 Nitish-led JD(U) opposed the move and broke alliance and left NDA.
 When the alliance broke, the JD(U) government in Bihar survived by the outside support of other parties and independents.

 2014 general election

 When results were announced on 16 May 2014, in Bihar, NDA won in 31 out of total 40 constituencies which include BJP in 22, Lok Janshakti Party (LJP) in 6, Rashtriya Lok Samata Party (RLSP) in 3.
 JD(U) won only two seats while United Progressive Alliance (UPA) won seven seats.
-It include 2 of Indian National Congress (INC), 4 of Rashtriya Janata Dal (RJD) and one of Nationalist Congress Party.
+These include 2 of Indian National Congress (INC), 4 of Rashtriya Janata Dal (RJD) and one of Nationalist Congress Party.

 Nationally NDA secured absolute majority in the Parliament and formed the government with Narendra Modi as the Prime Minister of India.